 - Masks: The indoor mask requirement for vaccinated people was lifted on Wednesday, February 16 statewide and in the Bay Area, though not in Santa Clara County.
-The original statewide indoor mask requirement was in place for 2 months, from December 15 to February 15, 2022 to reduce the impact of the current winter surge.
-Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities. - Travel: California has a travel advisory recommending that all travelers arriving in California test for COVID 3-5 days after arrival, regardless of vaccination status.
+Masks will still be required indoors for all unvaccinated people ages 2+ and for everyone regardless of vaccination status on public transportation, K-12 schools until March 11, childcare and health care settings, homeless shelters, long-term care facilities and correctional facilities. - Travel: California has a travel advisory recommending that all travelers arriving in California test for COVID 3-5 days after arrival, regardless of vaccination status.
 This is in addition to following CDC travel requirements. - Indoor public venues and vaccines: Contra Costa and SF Counties and the Cities of Oakland and Berkeley have implemented vaccine requirements for indoor restaurants, gyms and entertainment venues. - Schools and vaccines: California will require COVID-19 vaccinations for K-12 students following FDA-approval for their age group. - Employers and vaccines: Please scroll down to see a summary of the requirements previously announced. - Click here to get your CA digital vaccine record.